frontstack/vagrant/README.md

   * 4GB HDD
   * Internet access (HTTP/S)

-## setup.ini options
+## Configuration

-See `setup.ini` file.
-You should remove the config options you don't need.
+See [setup.ini][1] file and adapt it to your needs.

-In order to use it, you must rename it to `setup.ini`.
+You can comment the options you don't need

 ## Issues